The Princess on the Glass Hill: Iran

-Professor Ulrich Marzolph, in his catalogue of Persian folktales, listed three Iranian variants.
+Professor Ulrich Marzolph, in his catalogue of Persian folktales, listed three Iranian variants of type 530, Die Grabwache; Prinzessinnen erlangt ("The Grave Watch; Princesses Won").
 These tales are about the youngest prince holding a vigil on his father's grave, his killing/defeating three knights that wanted to attack it, and obtaining three magical horses.

 In a variant published by professor Mahomed-Nuri Osmanovich Osmanov (ru) with title "Сказка о трех померанцах" ("The tale of the Three Pomerancs"), a dying merchant orders his sons to guard his grave for three nights.
 Meanwhile, a padishah erects a glass pillar and places three pomerancs atop of it; he declares that whoever gets the big fruit, shall marry his eldest daughter, and so and so forth for the other daughters.
 The merchant's youngest son digs up a hole next to his father's grave, and awaits through the night until a rider appears on a horse to burn the grave.
 The son defeats the rider three times and gets hairs from his three horses.

+Afghanistan

+In an Afghan tale titled The Story of a Poor Prince, a king, on his deathbed, asks his three sons for a last request: after he dies, the princes are to go to his grave and say prayers from night to dawn.
+The king dies, and his sons try to have the next one go in their place.
+On the first night, the youngest son goes in the elder brother's place, and on the second in the middle one's.
+On the third night, when it is his turn, a giant appears in a flash of thunder and wind.
+The youngest prince surprises the giant and grabs him by the hair (which the story explains is their weak spot).
+The giant surrenders and gives some tufts of hair to the prince, and disappears.
+Later, the elder princes spend their father's riches, and have to leave their kingdom.
+They reach another kingdom, where the three princesses have set a suitor test: whoever wants to marry them, they shall climb 40 stairs on horseback, enter a tower to beat a drum, then ride back to the princesses' palace.
+The elder princes decide to take their chances with the challenge, but, on seeing the continuous failures of the other horse riders and them being hanged for it, opt out of it.
+The younger prince declares he will try, and is mocked by his elder brothers.
+However, the prince burns the giant's hairs and summons three horses: one on the first day, a red one on the second, and a brown one on the third.
+The prince rides the horses up the stairs, beat the drums, and goes in hiding.
+At the end of the tale, he reveals his ruse to his brothers, and they all get to marry the three princesses.